kaspermarstal/bookify/README.md

 # node-google-books-search

-A lightweight node wrapper for the Google Books API.
+A lightweight node wrapper for the Google Books API intended to be used together with the `superagent-cache` module.

 ## Install